Lattyware/push-docker-image-to-version-tags/README.md

         - Tag the image with the minor version (e.g: 1.0).
         - Tag the image with the major version (e.g: 1) .
  - Tag the image with "latest".

+Note that it doesn't really make sense to use this on the GitHub Package Repository, as tags are immutable there.

 ## Usage